Tuition Assistance ∙ Merit ∙ Tuition

 On October 1, 2017 parents will be able to start submitting applications online with School and Student Services for the 2018-2019 school year.
 All notifications will be sent in writing on the decision dates listed above.
 All applications received after the deadlines above will be considered rolling and will be acted upon when complete.
 Because tuition assistance funds are limited, it is to your advantage to complete the application process as soon as possible, but no later than the dates listed above.

-For current HB students, a financial aid application (PFS) and all required documents must be submitted to School and Student Services by December 8, 2017.
-Decisions will be mailed to current students, if all documents have been submitted, in mid-February 2018.
-On October 1, 2017, parents will be able to start submitting applications online with School and Student Services for the 2018-2019 school year.
-Because funds are limited, it is to your advantage to complete the application process as soon as possible, but no later than the dates listed above.
+For current HB students, a financial aid application (PFS) and all required documents must be submitted to School and Student Services by December 8, 2017 Decisions will be mailed to current students, if all documents have been submitted, in mid-February 2018.
+The SSS website opens on October 1 each year.
+Because funds are limited, it is to your advantage to complete the application process no later than the dates listed above.

 If you have any questions, please contact the Office of Admission & Financial Aid at 216.320.8767 or firstname.lastname@example.org.